 Parcel 3-Two gateway pillar signs are proposed on either side of the entrance to Parcel 3 from Adelphi Road.
 The 2.5-square-foot, precast concrete signs will be placed in 3.5-foot-tall brick pillars.

-The Planning Board requires that the lighting, dimensions, and material information be clarified in a comprehensive signage table before certification.
+Staff recommends that the lighting, dimensions, and material information be clarified in a comprehensive signage table before certification.

 Recreational Facilities-Recreational facilities and amenities for the project are provided on-site and include the following: